 Is There a Booster that Boosts Both WiFi and Cellular Signal?

-Cell phone signal boosters have an antenna to mount somewhere on the outside of your home.
+Cell boosters have an antenna to mount somewhere on the outside of your home.
 It is important to point this antenna in the direction of the strongest signal.
 If you are installing this equipment yourself, download an app on your phone such as Open Signal to find out where your nearest cell phone tower is.

 WiFi and cellular devices use different frequencies to capture and transmit signals.